awayawm/event-ticket-sales/README.md

 #### Challenges
 * surcharge goes to primary person
-* ticket images are logo and advertisment.  create a ticket similar to fandango
+* generated ticket looks similar to fandango
+* change ticket background to advertisement
 * recaptcha on login
-* interceptor requires session.loggedIn to be true for certain pages
+* interceptor requires session.loggedIn to be true for admin pages
 * ~~braintree and ticket, Confirmatiom view~~
 * comp tickets (you select a ticket and enter an name, email address, phone)
 * ~~ticket policy modal confirmation before charging credit card~~